 “For hundreds of years the people were taught by the church that God was the most important force in their lives.
 If they prospered, they thanked God for his kindness.
 If they suffered, they begged for God’s mercy, for surely He was punishing them.”

-Of course, as children of the Reformation, we know there was a good deal about the medical Church to be cynical about, so maybe there is no fault to find here.
+Of course, as children of the Reformation, we know there was a good deal about the medieval Church to be cynical about, so maybe there is no fault to find here.

 A clearer problem lies in the one or two dozen mentions Macaulay makes about evolution and millions of years.
 But these mentions are spread out over his many books, such that in a book of 300+ pages it might happen twice or thrice, and in his shorter books, not at all.